thatosmk/lithotse/README.md

 Multiple is a keyword in this case since every analysis is looking at the data from a  different angle and for a different business need, and eventually, it is developed by a different team.

-The transformations of the data from its raw form toward an analytical insight allow tremendous optimization opportunities.
-Taking JSON data and storing it in a format that is both columnar and compressed.

 The data in this tier is mostly aggregated, filtered, or transformed from it original raw form to fit a specific business question.
-If I need to predict the daily sales of a brand, I don’t need to analyze every individual purchase for every unique product.
-I can look at daily and brand aggregation.
-Also, we should not be too afraid to make the derivative **too specific** since we still have the raw data in tier 1.

 ### Tier 3 (L3) - Optional cache data stores

 To allow users' interactions with the results of the data analytics, we often need to cache these results to make them usable for humans for speed and query capabilities.
-The recommended cache options are:

-* DynamoDB for GraphQL access from a different application,
-* ElasticSearch for textual queries
-* Redis for fast operations on in-memory data sets, or
+We use *Redis* for fast operations on in-memory data sets, or
-* Neptune for graph queries

 ### Backend